 Passengers make 170 million journeys with us each year and we lose a lot of money when a small minority travel without paying.
 This is also very unfair on the honest, paying majority.
 We are committed to ensuring all journeys are paid for.
-All passengers must have a valid ticket (or permit to travel) for their journey.
+All passengers must have a valid ticket for their journey.

 Travelling without a ticket

 If you travel on a train without a ticket, you will be liable to pay the full single fare or full return fare or, if appropriate, a penalty fare for your journey.

 Examples of when a penalty fare may be charged, if a passenger:

 - cannot produce an appropriate railcard on a discounted ticket

 - travels in first class accommodation with a standard ticket

 - is aged 16 or over, travelling on a child-rate ticket

 The penalty is £20 or twice the full single fare from the station where the passenger got on the train to the next station at which the train stops, whichever is the greater.

 Electronic Penalty Fare Notices (EPFN)